0nix/ggj21/twine/scriptstuff.md

 "You knew what the risks were beforehand, Ladybird."
 Sonia chides.
 "I remember offering you a better alternative, but you decided to do it your way."

 "I'm aware, Sonia.
-I thought his remembering me in school was something to captialize on.
+I thought his remembering me in school was something to capitalize on.
 I mean, look around, does it look like he was going to be any trouble?"
 Letizka responds.

 "Oh I can see, Ladybird."
 Sonia says, in between sips of a cup of tea.
 "All that is gold does not glitter-"